 Lester Bangs is having a moment.
 The iconic rock journalist whose wide-ranging, sometimes vulgar, sometimes poetic commentary on everyone from Elvis Presley to The Ramones wrote for Rolling Stone, The Village Voice, and was the editor of the beloved music magazine Creem in the mid-1970s.

-Renewed interest in Bangs was sparked in part by the upcoming Creem documentary that made a splash at Sundance and slated for release in early August.
+Renewed interest in Bangs was sparked in part by the Creem documentary that made a splash at Sundance.
 Also, at Creem in the ’70s and featured in the documentary was a teenage stringer named Cameron Crowe who grew up to make the semi-autobiographical film Almost Famous with the late Phillip Seymour Hoffman immortalizing Bangs.
 Although he doesn’t have much screen time, Bangs’ scenes mentoring teenage protagonist William Miller (Patrick Fugit) in the fine art of rock journalism are witty and instructive.

 Revisiting Bangs’ body of work, it’s striking how fresh it seems even though it was all written before social media, cell phones, CDs, or even Sony Walkmans.
 His superpower was his ability to connect the dots between popular music and popular culture.
 He believed simultaneously that rock was “a joke, a mistake, and a bunch of foolishness” that might turn out to be as lasting as poetry, painting, or prose.